jtrivel/single-price-grid/README.md

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Fylo data storage component solution

-This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents

 - [Overview](#overview)